ndizazzo/biome/README.md

 ### BiomeGroup

 A container that manages similarly-typed Biome objects.
-A Biome group provides funtionality to store Biomes, as well as maintain one "currently active" Biome in that group.
+A Biome group provides functionality to store Biomes, as well as maintain one "currently active" Biome in that group.
 You do not need to create or manage groups yourself - the `BiomeManager` takes care of that automatically.

 ### BiomeManager